 - Blood tests: You may need blood taken to give caregivers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.

 - Bronchoscopy: This is a procedure to look inside your airway and learn the cause of your airway or lung condition.
 A bronchoscope (thin tube with a light) is inserted into your mouth and moved down your throat to your airway.
 You may be given medicine to numb your throat and help you relax during the procedure.
 Tissue and fluid may be collected from your airway or lungs to be tested.

-- Chest x-ray: Caregivers may use the x-rays to look for lung damage and signs of infection, such as pneumonia.
+- Chest x-ray: Healthcare providers may use the x-rays to look for lung damage and signs of infection, such as pneumonia.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your lungs.
 The pictures may show lung damage.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Pulmonary function tests: Pulmonary function tests (PFTs) help caregivers learn how well your body uses oxygen.
 You breathe into a mouthpiece connected to a machine.
 The machine measures how much air you breathe in and out over a certain amount of time.
 PFTs help your caregivers decide the best treatment for you.